Scan

 Scan your Ansible Content

 If you want to scan private Ansible content, you can do so via Spotter CLI.
-No matter where your content is located, Spotter will automatically detect type of your Ansible content and scan it, so all you have to do is run spotter scan command, sit back and get your scan results.
+All you have to do is run spotter scan command, sit back and get your scan results.
 See DEMO or read tutorial .

 Note